Framer is for Mac only. Get notified when we launch a Windows version.

 Use this to quickly reorder hierarchy.
 Selecting a layer and clicking forward will move the layer higher up in the layer list, while backward will move it down.
 When you move a layer back and forward, its child layers will move with it.

-Selecting a layer or an artboard and right-clicking ‘duplicate’ will copy and paste it onto the canvas, along with all the properties and child layers it contains.
-Duplicate artboards will be placed to the right of the original artboard, while duplicate layers will be stacked on top of the original layer.
+Selecting a frame or shape and right-clicking ‘duplicate’ will copy and paste it onto the canvas, along with all the properties and child layers it contains.
+Duplicate frames will be placed to the right of the original frame, while duplicate layers will be stacked on top of the original layer.

-Selecting a layer or artboard and right-clicking delete will immediately remove it, along with all the child layer it contains.
+Selecting a frame or shape and right-clicking delete will immediately remove it, along with all the child layer it contains.

 Delete from Hierarchy